 • The maximum cap is Rs.
 1.5 lakhs per year as an investment.

 • The current interest rate on the scheme is 7.6%.
 The interest-earning and contribution are tax-free.

 9. Corporate Fixed Deposits

-Since the bank Fixed Deposit rates have been slashed during Covid-19 period, you can look for top rate Corporate Fixed Deposits instead.
+Since the bank Fixed Deposit rates have been slashed during the Covid-19 period, you can look for top-rate Corporate Fixed Deposits instead.
 This will help improve your return even though the interest earned is taxable as per the slab rate.
 You can check out the higher return Corporate FDs.
-Aim for AAA rated Fixed Deposits with low allocation amount in marquee names.
+Aim for AAA-rated Fixed Deposits with low allocation amount in marquee names.

 10. Kisan Vikas Patra

-The Indian Post offers KVP is fixed return investment scheme.
-It is a great option during Coronavirus Pandemic at interest rate of 6.9% per year.
+The Indian Post offers KVP as a fixed return investment scheme.
+It is a great option during Coronavirus Pandemic at an interest rate of 6.9% per year.
 This rate is subject to change as per the directions of the Finance Ministry.
-KVP gives capital protection in volatile market.
+KVP gives capital protection in volatile markets.

 • You can invest in denominations of Rs.
 1,000, Rs.
 5,000, Rs.
 10,000, and Rs.
 50,000.